Ride Leader Responsibilities

 At the Ride Start

-- Know how many riders you have.
-In order to reduce the risk of losing a rider, consider one of the following methods:
+- Know how many riders you have on the ride.
+In order to reduce the risk of losing a rider, consider one or more of the following methods

 - If the size of the group warrants, consider splitting the ride into smaller groups and appointing section leaders.
 Provide the section leaders with the route.